DoorDash, Grubhub, Uber Eats sue NYC over price caps

 The Massachusetts attorney general’s office in July filed a lawsuit accusing Grubhub of charging restaurants illegally high fees during the pandemic.
 The state had capped fees for much of 2020.

-DoorDash, Grubhub and Uber Eats claim in their lawsuit that the city of New York first enacted the price cap in May 2020 in response to the COVID-19 pandemic.
-The companies believed the cap would be temporary.
-The city capped the rate that third-party platforms could charge restaurants at 15% of an online order for delivery services and 5% for all other services, including marketing.

-The companies argue in their lawsuit that New York has continually pushed back the expiration date of the law and that now there's no date at all, therefore making the law permanent.
+In the lawsuit filed late Thursday, Grubhub, DoorDash and Uber Eats argue that New York city has continually pushed back the expiration date of the price caps and that now there's no date at all, making them permanent.
 They also claim that the law has cost them “hundreds of millions of dollars" through July.

 “The ordinance is unconstitutional because, among other things, it interferes with freely negotiated contracts between platforms and restaurants by changing and dictating the economic terms on which a dynamic industry operates," the lawsuit states.